Kurt J. Slenn

 Edward J. Urban, Jr.

-Interim Executive Director, Taylor Hospice
+Administrative Executive Director, Taylor Hospice

 A dedicated professional, Ed Urban has 23 years of experience in healthcare management working within the home health, hospice, and hospital industries.
 Ed has a solid track record in finance and organizational leadership with expertise in accounting and financial analysis.